 Got a fireplace?
 Use your lint as kindling to help get the fire going.

 8. Refill eco-friendly laundry detergent to reduce your plastic consumption

 With conscious consumerism more important than ever, there are a lot of great zero-waste detergent brands to choose from.

-Eco-friendly laundry tip number 6 is: opt to buy laundry detergent without all the packaging from a plastic-free bulk store, make use of the refills most eco-friendly detergent brands offer or go for a concentrated formula, like this one from Method (opens in new tab).
+Eco-friendly laundry tip number six is: opt to buy laundry detergent without all the packaging from a plastic-free bulk store, make use of the refills most eco-friendly detergent brands offer, or go for a concentrated formula, like this one from Method (opens in new tab).

 A busy family schedule means that sometimes our laundry timetables don't work out.
 While the kids might need school uniforms washed and ironed by Sunday night, that mid-week gym class certainly built up a sweat...And it shows!
 However tempting it might be to put one or two things in the wash, try where possible to launder items together.